apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Android 14 review: There’s always next year**
+**Nikki Haley's breakout jolts the 2024 GOP undercard race - POLITICO**

-You can read more about it [here](https://arstechnica.com/gadgets/2023/10/android-14-review-theres-always-next-year/).
+You can read more about it [here](https://www.politico.com/news/2023/10/29/nikki-haley-breakout-2024-00124063).

 ## Requirements
 - Python 3.8